 continue reading

 Brion Hurley from Business Performance Improvement shares his takes and thoughts on a variety of topics related to process improvement (specifically Lean and Six Sigma methods), Bursts are rapid improvement activities, so this sounded like a good word to use for these short audio clips.
 We'll try to keep them under 10 minutes each.
 Have a question?
-Use the anchor app to leave us a voice message, and we might pick your question for our next episode!
+Use the Spotify app to leave us a voice message, and we might pick your question for our next episode!

 …